 Dogs and Colour

 Contrary to what many people believe, dogs are not colour blind.
 They just see colours (and more) quite differently than people.
 Check out our post on dog vision vs. human vision for details and side-by-side photo examples.
-Still, our pups don’t really care about colourful or pretty treats, just delicious scents and flavours.
+Still, our pups don’t really care about colourful or pretty treats, just their delicious scents and flavours.
 But we humans can have a little fun when making and sharing treats.
 Fun with shapes and colours for me, doggone delicious homemade goodies for the boys.
-Win win!
+Pretty?
+Yummy?
+Pretty yummy!

 Choosing a Base Dough

-Tinted puzzle heart dog treats can be made using any roll-and-cut pale neutral coloured dog treat dough.
+If you’re adding colour, tinted puzzle heart dog treats like the ones here can be made using a pale roll-and-cut dog treat dough.
 The lighter the dough, the easier it will be to tint true colours, but you can also use coloured base doughs with different tints in the same way as you would mix colours when painting.
-Aiming for white when baking treats is tricky.
+Aiming for white is tricky.
 Many of our favourite doughs are naturally coloured by their base ingredients.
 For those that aren’t, very few white (or whitish) binders will stay white when baked.
-Embrace a little beige!
-It will make baking options easier and the dogs won’t care.
+As I often say, learn to embrace a little beige.
+It will make baking options easier and the dogs won’t mind at all.
+Pawfect!

 Choosing Tinting Colours and Ingredients

-Any dog-friendly tints can be used to make coloured dough, but don’t forget about the important elements of flavours and smells when choosing and mixing colours.
-Treats are for eating, not just for looking pretty.
-You can read more about tinting treats in our post on using natural food colourings for dog treats.
+Any dog-friendly tints can be used to make coloured dough, but don’t forget the important elements of flavour and scent when choosing a recipe and mixing different colouring add-in ingredients.
+You can read more in our post on using natural food colourings for dog treats.

 Our Puzzle Heart Valentine’s Day Dog Treats

 The homemade puzzle heart dog treats pictured in this post use a pale white-ish dough, divided.
-Half was left white and the other half was tinted with beetroot powder.
+Half was left white and the other half was coloured using beetroot powder.
 Beetroot powder is a powerhouse when it comes to natural colouring.
-A little goes a long way and it holds its colour well, unlike some natural tints.
-It’s one of my go-to colouring ingredients for making dog treats, and a favourite for tinting pinks and reds.
+A little goes a long way and it holds it’s colour well when baked, unlike some natural tints.
+It’s one of my go-to colouring ingredients, and a favourite for pinks and reds.

 For the pictured treats, I used our milk powder dog treat dough recipe with the wheatgrass/kale swapped for beetroot powder.
-I used around 1/2 tsp for the pink half of my treats.
-If I was making these again, I think I might use our apple cinnamon dog treat recipe instead as those scents are so doggone irresistible.
-They also be fab with one half using dog-friendly carob.
-I’d suggest leaving your dough a little wet when diving if using carob, so you can easily mix the carob powder in and then adjust with extra flour if/as needed for working consistency.
+I used around 1/2 tsp of beetroot powder for the pink half of my treats.
+If I was making these again, I think I might use our apple cinnamon dog treat recipe instead, since those scents are so doggone irresistible.
+They hearts would also be fab with one half made using dog-friendly carob.
 See our post about using natural food colourings for dog treats for more ideas and tips.